ArchipelagoMW/Archipelago/worlds/zillion/docs/setup_en.md

 ### Windows Setup

-1. During the installation of Archipelago, you will have been asked to install the Zillion Client.
+1. During the installation of Archipelago, install the Zillion Client.
 If you did not do this, or you are on an older version, you may run the installer again to install the Zillion Client.
 2. During setup, you will be asked to locate your base ROM file.
-This is your Zillion ROM file.
+This is the Zillion ROM file mentioned above in Required Software.

 ---
 # Play